 You’ll have to undergo several steps with different levels of complexity to become an EMI.
 Here’s the generalised and simplified list:

-- Find a licensing specialist or a third-party agency assisting with EMI licensing.
-They’ll help you choose the jurisdiction for your future electronic money institution, prepare all the documents needed for application, and ensure compliance with regulations.
-At least it’s a must to have a lawyer who can help you with all the paperwork and regulations interpretation.
+2. Find a licensing specialist or a third-party agency assisting with EMI licensing.
+They'll help you choose the jurisdiction for your future electronic money institution, prepare all the documents needed for application, and ensure compliance with regulations.
+At least it's a must to have a lawyer who can help you with all the paperwork and interpretation of regulations.

-- Have the pre-application meeting with the regulator’s representatives.
-You’ll be asked tons of questions about your future EMI, but your work on the previous step will help you have all the answers.
+4. Have the pre-application meeting with the regulator's representatives.
+They'll ask you many questions about your future EMI, but your work on the previous step will help you have all the answers.

-- Wait for the regulator to assess your application.
-Before approval, you may undergo several rounds of the regulator’s comments and your respective changes.
-The process usually takes no less than 3 months.
+6. Wait for the regulator to assess your application.
+Before approval, you may undergo several rounds of the regulator's comments and your respective changes.
+The process usually takes at least 3 months.
 When your application is approved, your company becomes an authorised electronic money institution.

 3 challenges you may face

-You're likely to face certain pitfalls on a journey to becoming an EMI.
-Forewarned is forearmed, so let's learn about the 3 most common challenges and how to deal with them.
+You'll likely face certain pitfalls on a journey to becoming an EMI.
+Forewarned is forearmed, so let's learn about the three most common challenges and how to deal with them.

 Firstly, choosing the jurisdiction and filing an application for the EMI license isn’t a piece of cake.
 You have to prepare piles of documents and cover dozens of requirements.

-Secondly, there are certain restrictions for EMIs on transaction size and number per day.
+Secondly, there are certain restrictions for EMIs on daily transaction size and number.

-We highly recommend hiring a specialist who can guide you through the world of legal peculiarities.
+We highly recommend hiring a specialist who can guide you through legal peculiarities.
 It will save you tons of time and help you do everything correctly.

 With the EMI market boom came allegations of money laundering and other financial wrongdoings.
-According to Transparency International UK, more than one-third of EMIs authorised by the FCA have red flags related to their activities, owners, or directors.
+According to Transparency International UK, over one-third of EMIs authorised by the FCA have red flags related to their activities, owners, or directors.

-Of course, you won't be the subject of such scandals if you are not involved in any fraudulent or money laundering schemes.
-Still, the fact that there can be perpetrators among licensed EMIs stains the reputation of the market and affects clients’ trust.
+Of course, you won't be the subject of such scandals if you are not involved in fraudulent or money laundering schemes.
+Still, the fact that there can be perpetrators among licensed EMIs stains the market's reputation and affects clients' trust.

 Double-check all the companies you'll do business with to avoid being dragged into trouble.

-We’ve already mentioned that you should have payment software and infrastructure to operate as EMI, which may be pretty resource-draining.
+You should have payment software and infrastructure to operate as EMI, which may be resource-draining.
 The cost of developing your own payment solution will likely be measured in hundreds of thousands of euros.
-Speaking of time, you’ll need no less than half a year for the MVP and about a dozen months to move from basic functionality to a competitive product.
+Speaking of time, you'll need at least half a year for the MVP and about a dozen months to move from basic functionality to a competitive product.